botkevin/Error-Analysis-Tool/README.md

 - lt: log table name to keep track of the status of the error analysis program
   - log table name is statuslog

-  TODO: make update previous time only quert sql if there is data no echo for mount and umount scripts test if it actually works
+TODO: make update previous time only query sql if there is data no echo for mount and umount scripts test if it actually works